jamilurrahman12/proxmox/README.md

 Before you can create or run virtual machines, your computer’s processor must have hardware virtualization enabled.
 This allows VMware to run multiple virtual systems efficiently on your computer.

+### Steps -
 1. Restart Your Computer
 2. Enter BIOS/UEFI Setup: As soon as your computer starts (before Windows logo appear), press one of the following keys repeatedly:
        * Dell / ASUS / Lenovo / Acer: **F2**
        * HP: **Esc or F10**
        * MSI / Gigabyte: **Del**
     (Tip: Watch for the message “**Press F2/DEL to enter Setup**” on boot screen)

 3. Look for settings like CPU / Processor / Advanced Settings / System Configuration
 4. Go to any of the above available options and enable **VT-x** for Intel CPU or enable **AMD-V / SVM Mode** for AMD CPU

 ✅ How to Verify Virtualization is Enabled (**Windows**)